MathiasDevelopes/MathiasDevelopes/README.md

 - 👋 Hi, I’m @MathiasDevelopes
 - 👀 I like to code in my free time.
-- 🌱 I'm intrested in learning more of web development.
+- 🌱 I'm interested in learning more of web development.
 - 📫 You can reach me at mathiasdevelopes@gmail.com

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=MathiasDevelopes)](https://github.com/anuraghazra/github-readme-stats)